onepointconsulting/hr_job_cv_matcher/chainlit.md

-# Welcome to AIshu! 🚀🤖
+# Welcome to HR Job Application CV Matching Assistant! 🚀🤖

 ## HR Job CV Assistant

-AIshu is here to help you to match candidates to a job application and rank the CVs!
+The "HR Job Application CV Matching Assistant" is here to help you to match candidates to multiple job applications and rank the CVs!
 👋 We're excited to have you on board!

 ## Useful Links 🔗